 If you find yourself thinking “This person owes me,” in your entrepreneurial journey, you need to immediately banish the thought.
 Instead, think about what you can do to provide so much value that they wish they had 10 people like you working for them.

 Bypass these common mistakes and visit Jordan at The Art of Charm to learn essential social skills.
 You’ll be in much better shape and on your way to building a foundation of success for your business.

 Connect with me on Twitter at @askdennisbrown or take a minute to check out my blog where I publish regularly on LinkedIn marketing and social selling.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.